rtshkmr/tp/docs/AboutUs.md

 * Responsibilities:
   - Implementing the View command and relevant functionalities associated
   - Modification of GUI to fit the theme of TBM
-  - Add tests for View command
+  - Add GUI tests
-  - Maintain a showcase of MVP funcationalities
+  - CLI optimisation

 ### Rayson Koh